Sample Email Message Formats for Job Searching

 - Professional closing

-- Signature with your contact information, which should include your full name, email address, phone number, and mailing address.
+- Signature with your contact information, which should include your full name, email address, and phone number.
 You also can include your LinkedIn Profile URL, as well as links to any social media pages you use for professional purposes.

 When sending an email cover letter to apply for a job, it's important to follow the employer's instructions on how to submit your application, and to make sure that your email cover letter is written and formatted properly.